Not sure how to do the Morskie Oko hike in Zakopane, Poland?

-The lake was originally called Rybie Jezioro, or Fish Lake in English, due to the high amount of fishes in the lake.
+The lake was originally called Rybie Jezioro, or Fish Lake in English, due to the high amount of fish in the lake.
 Nowadays, visitors are still able to see the trouts that inhabit the lake!

 Surrounding Morskie Oko are pristine Swiss Pines and alpine peaks that create the picture-perfect landscape.
-If you a photographer, this is going to be your paradise!
+If you are a photographer, this is going to be your paradise!

 The best part about Morskie Oko is that everyone gets to enjoy its beauty.

-Unlike other hikes in Zakopane that require long trekking distance and difficult terrain, the Morskie Oko hiking trail is easy and short.
+Unlike other hikes in Zakopane that require long trekking distances and difficult terrain, the Morskie Oko hiking trail is easy and short.